-Do you really need people’s phone, fax or address?
-If you aren’t gonna ship them anything, people won’t be interested in sharing it.
-Only ask what’s relevant.
-Expedia removed the “Company” field from their booking form and saw an increase of $12 million a year in profit.
+Do you really need people’s phone, fax, or address?
+If you aren’t gonna ship them anything, people won’t be motivated to share it.
+Ask only for what’s relevant.
+Expedia removed the “Company” field from their booking form and saw an $12 million annual increase in profit.

-This one converts at 35% which is pretty high.
-The reason it works so well is that most traffic to the page comes via Google search, and the search terms match the offer of the form.
+This one converts at 35%, which is pretty high.
+It works well because most traffic to the page comes via Google search, and the search terms match the offer on the form.
 When your offer matches user motivation, you get high conversions.

-It is very important to test your lead magnet (what you offer in return for their email).
+Test your lead magnet—what you offer in return for their email.
 The offer itself usually makes the biggest difference in your conversion rate.
 Everything else is just supporting it.

 Nobody wants to be the only idiot filling your stupid sign-up form.
 Show them tons of people have done it.

 4. Tell them what happens next.